 (If someone were to take issue with Lindsey’s social media comments about her visit to the restaurant, they would follow these instructions to file a grievance with the Maryland Attorney Grievance Commission.)

-While I’m not a lawyer, I’ve seen enough to know that the Commission takes seriously any behavior that could seriously undermine public trust in the legal profession.
+While I’m not a lawyer, I’ve seen enough to know that the Commission takes any behavior that could seriously undermine public trust in the legal profession seriously.
 The scrutiny could be intense for a Super Lawyers Rising Star who practices in federal court.

 In the tight-knit Anne Arundel County legal community, professional relationships are everything.
 A criminal defense attorney needs credibility with prosecutors, judges, and potential clients.

-However, when attorneys publicly announce their unwillingness to engage with Marylanders of particular political views and make accusations that appear to contradict the evidence, they risk damaging those essential professional relationships.
+However, when attorneys publicly announce their unwillingness to engage with Marylanders of particular political views and make accusations contradicting the evidence, they risk damaging those essential professional relationships.

 Let’s hope this isn’t the case with Maryland attorney Clarissa Lindsey.